 ii.
 Percentage credits toward the deductible.
 For example, a Recipient may receive a credit of X percent of the deductible for establishing its own individual assistance program.

 iii.
 Other.
 If so, please provide details regarding these other actions.

 4. Incentivizing Change: FEMA believes a deductible could improve the United States' disaster management system and increase disaster resilience nationally by driving Recipient legislative action, budgeting, planning and other measures that further greater resilience.
 FEMA seeks comment on this, as follows:

 a.
-Will a deductible requirement incentivize potential future Recipients of disaster assistance to adopt measures that make them more resilient or more capable to respond to future disasters?
+Will a deductible requirement incentivize potential future Recipients of disaster assistance to adopt measures Start Printed Page 3085that make them more resilient or more capable to respond to future disasters?
 If so, how?

 b.
 In which of the following areas should FEMA focus the incentives of a deductible approach in order to achieve those improvements in disaster management and resilience and why?